RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Configuration

-The cards are configured in their normal settings for CP/M. A jumper for the `PAGE` signal is shown on pin 39, although this can be done in any alternative way.
+The modules are configured in their normal settings for CP/M. A jumper for the `PAGE` signal is shown on pin 39, although this can be done in any alternative way.

-Rather than spend time on long descriptions, one picture is worth 2kByte.
+Rather than spend time on long written descriptions, one picture is worth 2kByte.

 <div>
 <table style="border: 2px solid #cccccc;">